gayeongpark/gayeongpark.github.io/_posts/2024-09-30-NETWORK-SEGMENTATION.md

 - Full Tunnel: Routes all traffic through the VPN, offering more security but reducing local network access and performance.

-- Split Tunnel: Separates traffic, sending only necessary data through the VPN and the rest through the regular internet, improving performance but with reduced security.
+- Split Tunnel: Separates traffic, sending only necessary data through the VPN.
+Only traffic destined for the corporate network is routed through the VPN tunnel, while internet-bound traffic is sent directly to the internet without passing through the VPN.
+This routing behavior optimizes bandwidth usage and reduces the load on the VPN server.

 ### VPN Protocols